-Popular Belarusian news site says editor seized
+Belarus news site editor arrested over extremism suspicions

-KYIV, Ukraine (AP) — A popular Internet news site in one of Belarus’ largest cities says its chief editor has been seized.
+KYIV, Ukraine (AP) — The chief editor of a popular Internet news site in one of Belarus’ largest cities was detained Sunday on suspicion of extremism.

-The report of the detention of Hrodna.life editor Aliaksei Shota comes amid a crackdown on independent journalists and opponents of authoritarian President Alexander Lukashenko.
+The arrest Sunday of Hrodna.life editor Aliaksei Shota comes amid a crackdown on independent journalists and opponents of authoritarian President Alexander Lukashenko.

+The publication focuses on Belarus’ fifth-largest city, Grodno.
+City police said the website “posted information products that were duly recognized as extremist,” but didn’t give details.
+It wasn’t immediately clear if Shota had been formally charged with extremism, which can carry a prison sentence of up to 10 years.

-Shota collaborated with the country’s most popular internet portal Tut.by, which authorities closed this month after arresting 15 employees.
+Shota had collaborated with the country’s most popular internet portal Tut.by, which authorities closed this month after arresting 15 employees.

 Belarus’ crackdown escalated a week ago with the arrest of dissident journalist Raman Pratasevich jand his girlfriend who were aboard a commercial flight that was diverted to the Minsk airport because of an alleged bomb threat.
 The flight was flying over Belarus en route from Athens, Greece, to Vilnius, Lithuania.